2424-05-02

 Using labels to categorize customer feedback

-Try it out with 15 days free (no credit card details needed).
-We’d love to see you become our latest success story
+Try it out free (no credit card details needed).
+We’d love to see you become our latest success story.
+Get started with Usersnap and deliver what users want.
+Collect your first 20 feedback items for free, upgrade to continue acting on the insights.

 1. Is it better to use entry or exit intent pop-ups?